jupyter-book/jupyter-book/docs/file-types/myst-notebooks.md

 the `.md` file will take precedence!
 ```

-### Convert a markdown file into Jupytext MyST markdown
+### Convert a Markdown file into Jupytext MyST Markdown

 Jupyter Book has a small CLI to provide common functionality for manipulating and
-creating MyST markdown files that synchronize with Jupytext.
+creating MyST Markdown files that synchronize with Jupytext.
 To add Jupytext syntax
-to a markdown file (that will tell Jupytext it is a MyST markdown file), run the
+to a Markdown file (that will tell Jupytext it is a MyST Markdown file), run the
 following command:

 ```bash